shivshankardayal/full-website/books/c/source/env.rst

 * The basic character set shall be present and each character shall be encoded as a single byte.
+* The presence, meaning, and representation of any additional members is locale- specific.
 * A multibyte character set may have a *state-dependent encoding*, wherein each sequence of multibyte characters begins in an *initial shift state* and enters other locale-specific *shift states* when specific multibyte characters are encountered in the